Johannes Justus Rein: Biography

 Rein spent the first five months of 1874 in Japan, residing in the German Legation in Tokio [Tokyo] and studying lacquer.
 After submitting a detailed report on the subject, he traveled throughout Japan.
+He collected specimens of plants, molluscs and other organisms during his travels.
+Along with Wilhem Kobelt, he published a book on the molluscs of Japan, Fauna molluscorum extramarinorum Japoniae.